threefoldfoundation/tft-stellar/specs/research/externalfunding/readme.md

 An extra option might be that having the Threefoldfoundation fund the Lumen for the transaction fee is paid by the user in TFT so it feels like the transaction fee is actually in TFT.

+## Remarks

+In Stellar, there is the notion of a transaction and a transacyion envelope.
+The transaction contains all information and the transaction envelope contains the transaction + the required signatures.

+Signatures are made over hash(network id, transaction envelopetype identifier,serialized transaction).

+This means that signatures can only be added if the complete transaction is already constructed.

 ## Testscripts

 The scripts use the python virtualenv described and used in the [regular scripts](../../../scripts).